urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * Programs each have access ot their own part of the heap.

-* A memory region is "account" (and some programs own thousands of independent account)
+* A memory region is an "account" (and some programs own thousands of independent accounts).
     - Each memory region has a program that manages it (the `owner`).